-Art & Creative vs Rest & Reset
+Creative Healing Retreat vs Rest & Reset

 Both are structured Himalayan retreat programs.
 The difference lies in purpose, pacing, and who each format is best suited for.
 This comparison outlines the key distinctions to help you choose.

-| Art & Creative | Rest & Reset | |
+| Creative Healing Retreat | Rest & Reset | |

 |---|---|---|

-| Format | Awaken your creative voice in a container designed for authentic expression. | Permission to stop, for people who have been running too long. |
+| Format | Emotional healing through art & yoga in a container designed for authentic expression. | Permission to stop, for people who have been running too long. |

-| Duration | 5-day program | 5-day program |
+| Duration | Flexible (custom) | 5-day program |

 | Primary Location | mussoorie | chakrata |

 | Why that location | The landscape itself is creative inspiration.
-Views, light, and aesthetic beauty amplify the inner creative impulse. | The forest creates a natural cocoon for the nervous system.
+Views, light, and aesthetic beauty amplify the inner creative impulse. | The deodar forest creates a natural cocoon for the nervous system.
 No tourist noise.
-No signal.
-Just the profound quiet of trees and altitude. |
+Minimal signal.
+Just the profound quiet of ancient trees and clean altitude air.
+The isolation is not hostile — it is protective. |

-| Art & Creative | Rest & Reset | |
+| Creative Healing Retreat | Rest & Reset | |

 |---|---|---|